Eze can’t wait for ‘beautiful’ Crystal Palace return after injury layoff

 - Barcelona's big week: Three games which could decide Koeman's future

-Eze is yet to play in front of Crystal Palace fans since his permanent switch from QPR in August 2020 and he is already dreaming of the which he sees as another debut outing for the Eagles.
+Eze is yet to play in front of Crystal Palace fans since his permanent switch from QPR in August 2020, however, he is already dreaming of the atmosphere with the club faithful which he sees as another debut outing for the Eagles.

 “It’s an exciting time to be a Palace fan, to be at Palace.
 I believe anything is possible.
 The players we’ve got right now and the way we played at the weekend [v Tottenham Hotspur] was proof this works.
 If we take it game by game we could end up wherever,” Eze told Premier League Productions, per the club’s website.